-We strive to bring readers the most accurate and reliable information available to help them make safe, healthy choices every day.
+We strive to bring readers accurate and reliable legal information about problematic products, drugs, medical devices, and hazardous situations.
 Our editorial standards have been developed with our mission statement in mind to guide our approach to researching, writing, and publishing high-quality content that is easy for the average person to understand.

-ConsumerSafety.org is not a general medical information or health site.
-We follow a content curation policy that allows us to focus on the safety and health issues that impact the most consumers.
+ConsumerSafety.org is not a general legal, medical information or health site.
+We follow a content curation policy that allows us to focus on the product liability and medical malpractices issues that affect the most consumers.
 As we continue to grow, our focus will naturally expand to cover more topics, giving even more people access to the relevant information they need to make safe, healthy choices in their everyday lives.

 Our content falls under six categories as defined below:

 - Health: Health conditions and diseases, injuries, medical services, and nutritional information

 - Safety: Potentially dangerous products and services, as well as safety information for home, work, and the outside world

 - Drugs: Prescription medications, over-the-counter drugs, and related treatments (such as hormone therapy)

 - Medical Devices: Medical implants, wearables, and other devices that correct, monitor, or otherwise treat a medical condition

 - Legal: Current and historical lawsuits related to any of the drugs, medical devices, or consumer products featured in the above categories

 - News: Recent and breaking updates on any of the topics featured on our site, as well as other health and safety concerns